KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/book-outline-published.md

 * [The Devil](./the_devil.md)
 	The Teacher We Tried to Banish: The Devil as the misunderstood archetype of friction, consequence, and the final gatekeeper before liberation.
 This chapter explores the Devil not as evil, but as the function of separation, resistance, and the mirror of unconscious contracts.
 It invites the reader to integrate shadow, reclaim coherence, and recognize the Devil as the last teacher before return to Source.
 Literary, initiatic, and transformative—this is the reconciliation of all things.
-* [The Myth of the Prison and the Return to Coherence](./the_myth_of_the_prison_and_the_return_to_coherence.md) A calm, clarifying, and integrative teaching on the "false matrix," sacred geometry, and the nature of Source.
+* [The Myth of the Prison and the Return to Coherence](./the_myth_of_the_prison_and_the_return_to_coherence.md) A calm, clarifying, and integrative teaching on the "false matrix", sacred geometry, and the nature of Source.
 This chapter dispels fear-based narratives, reframes the "soul prison" as a state of perception, and restores the primacy of coherence, embodiment, and relationship.
 It bridges mystical inquiry with grounded practice, showing that liberation is not escape but the return to wholeness through water, body, and breath.
 Essential for readers navigating modern myth and seeking a non-sensational, unifying perspective.
 * [The Alchemy of Grief – When Pain Becomes Light](.alchemy_of_grief_when_pain_becomes_light.md)
 	A poetic and initiatic guide to transmuting grief into radiant coherence—where sorrow becomes the crucible for light, and loss is alchemized through water, presence, and remembrance into a deeper wholeness.
 A chapter on the sacred art of letting pain become the very source of illumination.
 * [Surrender: The Art of Letting Go](./surrender_the_art_of_letting_go.md)